reactiveui/website/input/blog/2018-05-02-moving-towards-vsts-and-continuous-deployment.md

 Consumers will no longer need to configure the MyGet feed because we are now deploying to NuGet on a regular basis.
 Maintainers and contributors will still need to configure MyGet as that is where all build artifacts for unmerged code will land.

 - We intend to achieve this by moving away from AppVeyor as our needs have outgrown what they can currently offer.
-ReactiveUI needs to implement automated end-to-end tests that run as desktop apps and mobile apps on multiple operating system.
+ReactiveUI needs to implement automated end-to-end tests that run as desktop apps and mobile apps on multiple operating systems.
 VSTS has powerful build matrixes that make this a walk in the park.
 - We intend to reduce the complexity of our build.cake by removing all release functionality and instead embracing the release management features of VSTS.
 - We are NOT moving our source control or issue management to VSTS as GitHub is where the community is.